Home Equity Line of Credit (HELOC)

 Flexible Access to Funds

-Unlike a lump sum loan, a HELOC allows you to draw funds as needed rather than receiving all the money upfront.
-This gives you the flexibility to use exactly what you need, when you need it, and you'll only pay interest on the amount you actually borrow.
+Draw funds as needed, not all upfront.
+Use only what you need, when you need it, and only pay interest on what you borrow.

 Revolving Credit Line